ahmadnazir/ahmadnazir.github.io/blog/posts/2016-06-24-accessing-private-repos-in-docker.md

 ## SSH Agent

-`ssh-agent` is a utility that keep manages the private keys for the user when using `ssh`.
+`ssh-agent` is a utility that manages the private keys for the user when using `ssh`.
 It comes with the `openssh-client` package.

 If the `ssh-agent` is already running, you can find the environment